Rilla of Ingleside by L.M. Montgomery

 Rilla of Ingleside is the eight and last book in the Anne of Green Gables series and it was published in 1921 after the First World War which features heavily in this book.

-The story focuses on the youngest Blythe child, Bertha Marilla, known as Rilla, who is fourteen at the start and in that awkward phase were most people still think of her as child but she wants to be treated as an adult.
-Rilla feels she is different from her older siblings as she is not as clever or as ambitious as them.
-As the youngest, Rilla has been a little spoiled by her older siblings but all that is about to change.
+The story focuses on the youngest Blythe child, Bertha Marilla, known as Rilla, who is fourteen at the start and in that awkward phase where most people still think of her as a child but she wants to be treated as an adult.
+Rilla feels she is different from her older siblings as she is not as clever or as ambitious as them, even though they spoil her a lot.
 When Rilla attends her first ball at the lighthouse she attracts the attention of Kenneth Ford who is visiting from Toronto and she is elated when he asks her to dance.
 The couple soon go for a moonlight walk and Kenneth seems on the verge of kissing her when they are interrupted by news of the war in Europe.

 With her older brothers at war and her sisters back at college, Rilla and her brother, Shirley, are soon the only children left at home and daily life at Ingleside is dominated by the war.
 Every piece of information in the newspapers is digested and casualty lists scoured on a daily basis but anxiety becomes the norm in the once happy house.
 Even the eternally optimistic Anne finds it hard to raise a smile as she frets for her sons and concentrates on her Red Cross activities.
 At a loss, Rilla is encouraged to create a junior branch of the Red Cross which leads her to the startling discovery of a baby whose mother has just died.